hdShang/arxiv-daily/docs/cs-AI/2025-06-28/papers/250622704v2-beyond-code-the-multidimensional-impacts-of-large-language-models-in.md

 ---
 layout: default
-title: Beyond Code: The Multidimensional Impacts of Large Language Models in Software Development
+title: "Beyond Code: The Multidimensional Impacts of Large Language Models in Software Development"
 ---

 # Beyond Code: The Multidimensional Impacts of Large Language Models in Software Development